nsidc/granule-metgen/README.md

 and their UMM-G files into the CUAT environment:

     $ metgenc process -c ./init/test.ini -e uat

-Notes: Before running **process** to ingest granules to CUAT (i.e., not run in dry run mode):
-* **As a courtesy to Cumulus devs and ops folks, post Slack messages to NSIDC's `#Cumulus` and `cloud-ingest-ops` channels, and post a quick "done" note when you're done ingest testing.**
+Note: Before running **process** to ingest granules to CUAT (i.e., you've not set it to dry run mode), **as a courtesy to Cumulus devs and ops folks, post Slack messages to NSIDC's `#Cumulus` and `cloud-ingest-ops` channels, and post a quick "done" note when you're done ingest testing.**

+#### Troubleshooting metgenc process command runs
-* You'll need to have sourced (or source now), your AWS profile by running `source metgenc-env.sh cumulus-uat` where `cumulus-uat` reflects the profile name specified in your AWS credential and config files.
+* You'll need to have sourced (or source before you run it), your AWS profile by running `source metgenc-env.sh cumulus-uat` where `cumulus-uat` reflects the profile name specified in your AWS credential and config files.
   If you can't remember whether you've sourced your AWS profile, run `aws configure list` at the prompt.

+If you run `$ metgenc process -c ./init/\<some .ini file\>` to test end-to-end ingest, but you get a flurry of errors, see if sourcing your AWS credentials (`source metgenc-env.sh cumulus-uat`) solves the problem!
+Forgetting to set up communications between MetGenC and AWS is easy to do, but thankfully, easy to fix.

+* When MetGenC is run on the VM, it must be run at the root of the vm's virtual environment, `metgenc`.

+* If running `metgenc process` fails, check for an error message in the metgenc.log (metgenc/metgenc.log) to aid your troubleshooting.

 ---